sternold/Love2DRL/README.md

 ## How To Play
 * Press the Arrow keys to move around.
 * Press G to pick up items.
-* Press I to open and close your inventory.
+* Press I to open your inventory.
+* Press D to drop an item.
-* Press the corresponding letter to use an item.
+* Press the corresponding letter to use/drop an item.
+* While casting aimable spells, press the arrow keys to aim, and C to cast.
 * Press ESC to exit.

 ## Credits